Light backpackers and hikers are often obsessive over their pack weight and often run into problems when trying to

 This is where a good Tarp comes into play.

-A good tarp is both lighter and cheaper than even the lightest of tents.
+A quality camping tarp is both lighter and cheaper than even the lightest of tents.
 In my opinion, tarps have a number of advantages that make it a much more attractive option to a light backpacker.

 Why Tarps make a good shelter for light hikers and backpackers.

 - Tarps are great in the rain…..
 No one wants the hassle of setting up a tent in a rainstorm, and building a waterproof shelter out of natural materials can take hours.
 A good tarp can be put up in less than 60 seconds, and will help you stay dry until the rain stops.